 Tobacco Product.

-- (1) Any product containing, made of, or derived from tobacco or nicotine that is intended for human consumption or is likely to be consumed, whether inhaled, absorbed, or ingested by any other means, including but not limited to a cigarette, a non-premium cigar, chewing tobacco, snuff, or snus; - (2) Any electronic smoking device and any e-liquid that may be aerosolized or vaporized by such device, whether or not the substance contains nicotine; or - (3) Any component, part, or accessory of subdivision (1) or (2), whether or not any of these contains tobacco or nicotine, including but not limited to filters, rolling papers, blunt or hemp wraps, or flavor enhancers.
+Any nicotine product and any product made or derived from tobacco that contains nicotine or other substances and is intended for human consumption or is likely to be consumed, whether smoked, heated, chewed, dissolved, inhaled, absorbed, or ingested by any other means, including but not limited to a cigarette, non-premium cigar, chewing tobacco, snuff, snus, any electronic smoking device and any e-liquid that may be aerosolized or vaporized by such device, whether or not the substance contains nicotine, and any component, part, or accessory of a cigarette, non-premium cigar, chewing tobacco, snuff, snus, or electronic smoking device, whether or not any of these contains tobacco or nicotine, including but not limited to filters, rolling papers, blunt or hemp wraps, or flavor enhancers.
 The term does not include drugs, devices, or combination products approved for sale by the United States Food and Drug Administration, as those terms are defined in the Federal Food, Drug, and Cosmetic Act.